 Amazon is a behemoth.
-So much so, that sales on Amazon accounted for a staggering 49% of all ecommerce sales in 2018.
+So much so that sales on Amazon accounted for a staggering 49% of all ecommerce sales recently.

-With access to an audience that large, it’s no wonder that so many brands are selling their products through Amazon, despite the ever-changing rules and risks.
-And a large portion of Amazon’s massive sales go through third-party sellers that are Fulfilled by Amazon, or FBA sellers.
+With access to a large audience, it’s no wonder many brands are selling their products through Amazon, despite the ever-changing rules and risks.
+And a large portion of Amazon’s massive sales go through third-party sellers Fulfilled by Amazon, or FBA sellers.

 This is exactly the market that Brandon Hendrix focuses on.
 He’s the VP of Marketing at Thras.io, a fast-growing acquirer of Amazon FBA businesses.

 Brandon has worked in ecommerce for nearly a decade, including at Autotegrity, which sold to ADP, and as the head of acquisition at LopPop, the popular maker of pop-up cards.
 While he previously specialized in paid acquisition, he switched his focus to the wild world of Amazon marketing.